Test case prioritization using test case diversification and fault-proneness estimations: Background

 \subsection{Test case prioritization}

-As mentioned earlier, test case prioritization seeks to find a permutation of test cases, which optimizes a certain intended goal function.
+In its essence, TCP seeks to find a permutation of test cases, which optimizes a certain intended goal function.
 To more formally define TCP, consider a test suite containing the set of test cases $T = \{ t_1, t_2, \ldots, t_n \}$.
 The TCP problem is defined as follows \cite{elbaum2002test}:

 \begin{adjustwidth}{1cm}{} {\it Given:} $T$, a test suite; $PT$, the set of permutations of T; $f$, a function from $PT$ to the real numbers.\\ {\it Problem:} Find $T' \in PT$ such that\footnote{This relation is expressed using Z notation's first order logic \cite{usingz}.}: